khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 Adding Rows
 ============

 Clicking the "Add row" button adds an empty row to the grid.
-You can manually add data by double clicking each cell in the row.
+You can manually add data by double-clicking each cell in the row.

 **Notes**

 * We have disabled inputting location data into the grid for the beta test.
-* If the browser window is shrank, the "Add Row" button can be located by clicking the blue "Edit" button which will display a drop-down menu of grid functions.
+* If the browser window is shrunk, the "Add Row" button can be located by clicking the blue "Edit" button which will display a drop-down menu of grid functions.
 * It is mandatory to add data to the cells highlighted in red, otherwise the data cannot be submitted.
 * You cannot have 2 rows with the same strain name as this avoids storing potentially duplicate data.